R3ab/ttpla_dataset/README.md

 # TTPLA: An Aerial-Image Dataset for Detection and Segmentation of Transmission Towers and Power Lines

 TTPLA is a public dataset which is a collection of aerial images on Transmission Towers (TTs) and Powers Lines (PLs).
-This is the official repo of paper [TTPLA: An Aerial-Image Dataset for Detection and Segmentation of Transmission Towers and
+This is the official repository of paper [TTPLA: An Aerial-Image Dataset for Detection and Segmentation of Transmission Towers and
 Power Lines](camera_ready_final.pdf).